Fulfillment-Global/buythis-shortcode/readme.txt

 == Third party service description ==

-This plugin provides an interface between Wordpress and [Buythis.co.za](https://buythis.co.za]).
+This plugin provides a shortcode to interface between Wordpress and [Buythis.co.za](https://buythis.co.za]).

 This plugin relies on [Buythis.co.za](https://buythis.co.za]) as a third party service, in order for the plugin to work.